 The Chair of the decision-making committee will run the hearing process and direct when parties can speak or ask questions, and when breaks will be taken.
 They will also manage any changes from the hearing procedures.

-A detailed hearing schedule will be available on the EPA website and updated regularly.
+A detailed hearing schedule will be available on our website and updated regularly.
 It will include the dates, venues and order of speakers on each day with approximate timings.
 The hearing timetable can change at short notice and you will need to be flexible.
-The EPA will keep you informed.
-It is not possible to guarantee a specific day or time for appearing at the hearing.
+We will keep you informed.
+It's not possible to guarantee a specific day or time for appearing at the hearing.

 Things to remember during the hearing